-COMMUNICATION DESIGN (cont.)
+GRAPHIC DESIGN (cont.)

-Crs# Course Name Description C Credit CD350 Interface & Structure This course serves as an introduction to front-end design and development.
+Crs# Course Name Description Credit GD342 • The use of Graphic Design in shaping history, scholarly discourse, the media and even genres such as film and literature, seems transparent.
+This class will link to the traditional aims of rhetoric (developing a good argument), with becoming a perceptive interpreter.
+We will investigate the integral role of building solid visual arguments and developing the rhetorical skills to defend a position.
+Students will be asked to develop an argument on a complex issue and advance that argument through the use of design media such as posters, websites, billboards, etc. Prerequisites: GD241-242, GD245, GD246 and GD341, or Instructor permission.
+3 GD344 Marketing & Branding This class is an overview of basic marketing principles and their relevance to the advertising art director and Graphic Designer.
+Students will be exposed to product development, pricing, distribution and promotion, merchandising and public relations in consumer and industrial markets and comparing various media, their selection and use.
+Prerequisites: LA121-122 and GD241-242, or Instructor permission.
+3 GD350 Interface & Structure This course serves as an introduction to front-end design and development.
 Students will cultivate their developmental abilities for the web by focusing on the core technical languages of HTML and CSS.
 Exploration of current web trends, techniques, and best practices will be emphasized with special attention paid to the role of the modern day professional as a hinge position between aesthetic sensitivity and programmatic rigor.
-Prerequisites: CD241-242, CD251 or Instructor permission.
-3 CD351 Motion Graphics This final course in the web sequence explores the conceptual mash up of art direction and heuristics, visual affordance, narrative, technology, and data.
+Prerequisites: GD241-242, GD251 or Instructor permission.
+3 GD351 Motion Graphics This final course in the web sequence explores the conceptual mash up of art direction and heuristics, visual affordance, narrative, technology, and data.
 Production values will be stressed and usability concerns will be addressed.
 Students will create desire with interactive design following the constructs unique to the digital medium and investigate parallels in other design sectors.
 A variety of design techniques will be taught to challenge aesthetic approaches.
 Students will become versed in technology, and explore dynamics of project collaboration, client relationships, and principle driven design.
-Prerequisites: CD241-242, CD251, CD350 or consent of instructor.
-3 CD410 Communication Design Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty Special Topics member, or to test student interest in a topic which may later be added to the curriculum.
+Prerequisites: GD241-242, GD251, GD350 or consent of instructor.
+3 GD410 Graphic Design Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
 Prerequisites: Senior standing or Instructor permission.
-3 CD443 Communication Design Running concurrently with the Practicum and Thesis, students use the opportunity to share their Advanced Studio experiences, projects and evaluations.
+3 GD443 Running concurrently with the Practicum and Thesis, students use the opportunity to share their experiences, projects and evaluations.
 This exchange of information and insight benefits all class members.
 Prerequisite: Senior standing.
-3 CD444 Communication Design Running concurrently with the Practicum and Senior Project, students use the opportunity to share their Advanced Studio experiences, projects and evaluations.
+3 GD444 Running concurrently with the Practicum and Senior Project, students use the opportunity to share their experiences, projects and evaluations.
 This exchange of information and insight benefits all class members.
 Prerequisite: Senior standing.
 3